 After being heavily recruited by schools from coast to coast, the 6’8” Evans chose to sign with the University of Southern California.
 He left there after two seasons and transferred to the University of Nevada at Las Vegas.
-The Detroit Pistons drafted him as a “future” in the seventh round after his junior season, but he returned to UNLV and in two seasons covering 55 games, he averaged 17.9 points in the 1978-79 season
+After his junior season, he was drafted by the Detroit Pistons during the eighth round of the 1978 NBA draft, but he returned to UNLV and in 55 games, averaged 17.9 points his Senior year.

 One of his college career highlights was outplaying future NBA Hall of Famer Larry Bird in the Pizza Hut All-Star Classic after his senior season.

-He later became a professional basketball forward who played one season in the National Basketball Association (NBA) as a member of the Detroit Pistons during the 1979–80 season.
-He was drafted by the Pistons during the eighth round of the 1978 NBA draft.
+Evans played one season in the National Basketball Association (NBA) as a member of the Detroit Pistons during the 1979–80 season.
 Earl averaged 4.4 points and 2.1 rebounds; however, his NBA career was shortened due to injuries.